Template Examples

 {'colors': {}, 'categories': {}}

-However, if an item within the mapping does not match the subtemplate provided to MappingValues, then an error will be raised:
+However, if an item within the mapping does not match the subtemplate provided

->>> config.set({
+>>> config.set(

-... 'categories': {
+... {

-... 'no_description': {
+... "categories": {

-... 'priority': 10,
+... "priority": 10,

 ... },